maxmind/minfraud-api-php/index.md

 The possible exceptions are:

-* `InvalidInputException` - This will be thrown when the `->report()` method is called with invalid input data or when the required `ip_address` or `tag` fields are missing.
+* `InvalidInputException` - This will be thrown when the `->report()` method is called with invalid input data or when the required fields are missing.
+The required fields are `tag` and one or more of the following: `ipAddress`, `maxmindId`, `minfraudId`, or `transactionId`.
 * `AuthenticationException` - This will be thrown on calling `->report()`, when the server is unable to authenticate the request, e.g., if the license key or account ID is invalid.